1997 American League Championship Series: Aftermath

 Roberto Alomar joined his brother Sandy in Cleveland a year later, via free agency.
-Despite just three seasons in Baltimore, Alomar was a key figure in the Orioles resurgence in the mid 1990s.
+In his three seasons in Baltimore, Alomar was a key figure in the Orioles' mid 1990s resurgence.
 On August 3, 2013, Alomar was inducted into the Baltimore Orioles Hall of Fame, two years after being inducted into the National Baseball Hall of Fame.
+The 1997 ALCS was the last postseason series to have two siblings facing off against each other until the 2022 NLCS, which featured starting pitcher Aaron Nola's Phillies beating catcher Austin Nola's Padres.